The 10th World Water Forum Officially Begins, the President of the World Water Council Calls on Everyone to Become "Water Warriors"

 On the same day, the political sessions began with the Parliamentary Meeting which was officially opened by the Chairperson of the Indonesian House of Representatives Puan Maharani.
 She stated that the Parliament will support the agenda to achieve water security through diplomacy.

-On this occasion, the Bali Youth Plan has been hosting a series of side events including the World Youth Parliament for Water Sessions, World Water Council Youth Delegates Session and Youth Awarding.
+On this occasion, the Bali Youth Plan has been hosting a series of side events, including the World Youth Parliament for Water Sessions and World Water Council Youth Delegates Session.

-The Forum's Fair and Expo also launched with a total of 160 participants from 17 countries while the Bali Street Carnival enlivened the day with parades.
+The Forum's Fair and Expo also launched with a total of 160 participants from 17 countries.

-According to the Minister of Public Works and Housing Basuki Hadimuljono, 10 Heads of state including from Indonesia, Timor Leste, Fiji, Tajikistan, Sri Lanka, Hungary, and Morocco, as well as Deputy Prime Ministers, from Malaysia, Papua New Guinea, Slovakia, and three special envoys of the presidents of the Netherlands, France, and the United Arab Emirates are present and will participate in the series of events.
-In addition, 105 ministers from 132 countries and organizations, as well as 13 thousand participants are attending the forum.
+Minister of Public Works and Housing Basuki Hadimuljono said, 10 Heads of state including from Indonesia, Timor Leste, Fiji, Tajikistan, Sri Lanka, Hungary, and Morocco, as well as Deputy Prime Ministers, from Malaysia, Papua New Guinea, Slovakia, and three special envoys of the presidents of the Netherlands, France, and the United Arab Emirates are present and participate in the series of events.

 SOURCE Secretariat of the 10th World Water Forum